 Trump 2.0 Executive Orders and Proclamations

-Here, we have collected the executive orders and presidential proclamations we believe will have the greatest impact on trade policy, investment, and geopolitics, as well as the greatest predictive value for forecasting future policy changes in those spheres.
+Here, we have curated a list of executive orders and presidential proclamations we believe will have the greatest impact on trade policy, investment, and geopolitics, as well as the greatest predictive value for forecasting future policy changes.

 April 2025